Renters' Rights Act Compliance Checklist: Everything Landlords Must Do Before May 2026

 The landlords who will navigate the Renters' Rights Act most successfully are those who treat compliance as an ongoing system — not a one-off exercise in May 2026.

 The consequences of non-compliance are serious.
-Depending on the obligation you have missed, you could face:
+According to Sections 45–47 of the Renters' Rights Act 2025, depending on the obligation you have missed, you could face:

 Your Timeline: What to Do Between Now and 1 May 2026